Alamnzr123/Zimosi-App/README.md

 ## Health & readiness

 The project includes improved error handling and will expose health endpoints (recommendation).
-If a `/health` endpoint is not present, you can add one that checks Mongo and Redis connectivity and returns 200/503 accordingly.
-I can add this for you and include it in the OpenAPI definition.
+If a `/health` endpoint is not present, you can add one that checks Mongo and Redis connectivity and returns 200/503 accordingly

 ## Security & Rate Limiting